cristina0123/2020-07-17-GIPAW/index.md

 'tools/check' as well.
 {% endcomment %}

-<h2 id="setup">Summary</h2>
+<h2 id="setup">Input File Summary</h2>

 <p>
-  Below is a summary of the MPI commands used along with a brief summary of what they do and what inputs are required.
+  Below is a brief summary of the input file descriptions that are important for this tutorial.
 </p>

 {% if site.carpentry == "swc" %}